 You should review the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Cirencester and other locations in the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with lenders.
 You can also question the position with your conveyancing practitioner who conducted the work.

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in a fortnight ago in what was supposed to be a simple, no chain conveyancing.
-Cirencester is the location of the property.
-Can you offer any guidance?
+Yesterday I discovered that there is a flying freehold element on a property I have offered on last month in what should have been a quick, no chain conveyancing.
+Cirencester is where the house is located.
+Can you shed any light on this issue?

 Flying freeholds in Cirencester are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Cirencester you must be sure that your lawyer goes through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Even where you use a solicitor outside Cirencester you would need to get your solicitor to go through the deeds thoroughly.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Cirencester may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.